U.S. judge throws out pandemic-related moratorium on evicting renters

 A separate eviction and foreclosure moratorium for federally financed housing from the U.S. Department of Housing and Urban Development expires on June 30.

-The CDC moratorium was issued last September, during former President Donald Trump’s administration, and had been extended three times, most recently in March under President Joe Biden’s administration.
+The CDC moratorium was begun during Trump’s presidency and was extended three times, most recently in March under his successor Joe Biden.

 It covered renters who expected to earn less than $99,000 a year, or $198,000 for joint filers, or who reported no income, or received stimulus checks.
-Renters must swear they are doing their best to make partial rent payments, and that evictions would likely leave them homeless or force them into “shared” living quarters.
+Renters also had to swear they were doing their best to make partial rent payments, and that evictions would likely leave them homeless or force them into “shared” living quarters.

+Diane Yentel, president of the National Low Income Housing Coalition advocacy group, urged the government to defend the moratorium, at least until emergency help from Congress “reaches the renters who need it.”

+Congress approved $25 billion of emergency rental assistance in December and another $21.5 billion in March.

-Reporting by Tim Ahmann and David Shepardson in Washington, Tom Hals in Wilmington, Delaware and Jonathan Stempel in New York; Editing by Will Dunham
+Reporting by Jonathan Stempel and Michelle Conlin in New York, Tim Ahmann, Steve Holland, Andrea Shalal and David Shepardson in Washington and Tom Hals in Wilmington, Delaware; Editing by Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.